catid/bitnet_cpu/README.md

 ## CPU Approach 1: AVX-512

 The best SIMD intrinsics for this do not exist on most Intel computers, but you can use AVX512 _mm256_mask_add_epi16() and _mm256_mask_sub_epi16() on Intel servers to speed this up a lot.
 With those intrinsics, the weights can be 2 bits per parameter, and the model might be competitive for memory/compute efficiency.
-I optimized and tested an AVX-512 version, results below.

 I optimized the reference inference kernel using AVX-512 on a rented Intel Xeon W-2295.
 This is using OMP for multi-thread optimization, and some careful unrolling for pipeline parallelism.

 ```bash
 catid@project512:~/sources/bitnet_cpu/build$ ./tests/math_test